Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

 Sheds light on the conditions of the POWs.

-Detailed displays about the railway's construction.
+Detailed exhibitions on the railway's construction.

 Kanchanaburi is a destination where profound history intertwines with natural beauty, offering both reflection and rejuvenation.